 Mineral oil is made during the refinement process of crude oil to make gasoline and other petroleum products.
 It’s what’s left over when all those other less pure parts are removed.

 Therein lies the catalyst of its bad rap: its relationship to petroleum and other industrial operations like fracking.
 While I would happily support people in avoiding mineral oil for ethical reasons related to things like climate change, today we’re here to talk about pure skin safety.

 Some people – usually those selling the idea of ‘clean beauty’ – love to harp on about the dangers of using mineral oil in skin care.
 Thanks to some shoddy research work, people have been given the wrong idea about its safety and place in skin products.
 Let’s bust some of the common myths surrounding this awesome ingredient that you shouldn’t be avoiding.

 Myth: Mineral oil causes cancer/is toxic

-The carcinogenic compounds found in unrefined mineral oil are removed in the treatment process well before it reaches your cosmetics, making the mineral oil you’ll find in skin care completely harmless.
+The carcinogenic compounds found in unrefined mineral oil are removed in this treatment process well before it reaches your cosmetics, making the mineral oil you’ll find in skin care completely harmless.

 Mineral oil is not digested by the body nor stored in fat or other organs, making it incapable of building up to toxic levels.
-It’s in fact prescribed as a laxative because of its ability travel through the bowels and no link has been made between this and cancer incidence, so from that we can extrapolate that on the skin it’s equally innocuous.
+It’s in fact prescribed as a laxative because of its ability travel through the bowels.
+No link has been made between its laxative use and cancer incidence, so from that we can extrapolate that on the skin it’s equally innocuous.
 Mineral oil is chemically incapable of being absorbed into your bloodstream via the skin, as some sites seem to suggest.
 Claims that mineral oil is linked to higher rates of skin cancer (or any cancers) are unfounded.

 Myth: Mineral oil prevents your skin from absorbing moisture and thus dries it out